1Hezekiah began to reign when he was 25 years old, and he reigned 29 years in Jerusalem; and his mother’s name was Abijah, the daughter of Zechariah.

 21They brought seven bulls and seven rams and seven lambs and seven male goats for a sin offering for the kingdom and for the sanctuary and for Judah.
 He commanded the priests the sons of Aaron to offer them on the altar of Yahweh.

-22So they killed the bulls, and the priests received the blood and sprinkled it on the altar; and they killed the rams and sprinkled the blood on the altar; they killed also the lambs and sprinkled the blood on the altar.
+22So they killed the bulls, and the priests received the blood and dashed it on the altar, and they killed the rams and dashed the blood on the altar, and they also killed the lambs and dashed the blood on the altar.

 23They brought near the male goats for the sin offering before the king and the assembly, and they laid their hands on them,

-24and the priests killed them and they made a sin offering with their blood on the altar to make atonement for all Israel, for the king commanded that the burnt offering and the sin offering should be made for all Israel.
+24and the priests killed them and they made a sin offering with their blood on the altar to make atonement for all Israel, because the king commanded that the burnt offering and the sin offering were to be made for all Israel.

-25He set the Levites in the house of Yahweh with cymbals, with stringed instruments and with harps, according to the commandment of David and of Gad the king’s seer and Nathan the prophet, for the commandment was of Yahweh by his prophets.
+25He set the Levites in the house of Yahweh with cymbals, with stringed instruments and with harps, according to the commandment of David, and of Gad the king’s seer, and Nathan the prophet, because the commandment was from Yahweh by his prophets.

-26The Levites stood with the instruments of David and the priests with the trumpets.
+26The Levites stood with the instruments of David, and the priests stood with the trumpets.

 27Hezekiah commanded to offer the burnt offering on the altar.
-When the burnt offering began, the song of Yahweh began also, and the trumpets together with the instruments of David king of Israel.
+When the burnt offering began, the singing to Yahweh began also, and the trumpets, accompanied by the instruments of David king of Israel.

 28All the assembly worshiped, and the singers sang and the trumpeters sounded; all this continued until the burnt offering was finished.